-- SMTP Port Enter the SMTP port on which the SMTP server on the host specified listens for SMTP connections.
-This field is optional.
-If left empty, the standard SMTP port 25 is used. - Sender Address Enter a sender address that will be used as the sender address for all the email notifications.
+- If the default SMTP host name and port supplied in the section above can not be used for all LISTSERV Maestro components, then use the settings in this section to supply SMTP host names and/or ports for LUI and/or TRK. - LUI SMTP Host / Port If you want to supply a custom SMTP host and/or port for the Maestro User Interface component, then choose the Use SMTP Host and port as supplied below option, and then supply SMTP host/or port that the LUI component will use for notifications. - TRK SMTP Host / Port If you want to supply a custom SMTP host and/or port for the Maestro Tracker component, then choose the Use SMTP Host and port as supplied below option, and supply the SMTP host/port that the TRK component shall use for notifications. - Sender Address Enter a sender address that will be used as the sender address for all the email notifications.
 This field is mandatory and must be filled out with a valid Internet email address. - Notification email will be sent to the following addresses Specify at least one valid Internet email address that will be the recipient of the notifications sent from LISTSERV Maestro.
 This field is mandatory.
 Multiple addresses can be entered, one per row, with no separator characters.
 All addresses entered here will appear in the "To:" field of the email notification, so each recipient will be able to see the addresses of all other recipients.